zarf-dev/proposals/0048-schema-update-process/README.md

 One option for storing removed fields on newer schemas is to use annotations.
 Kubernetes takes this approach.
 This would avoid the need of a custom YAML marshaler.
 The downside is that annotations could easily get quite long, confusing, and hard to read.
 Assuming a list of objects such as `variables` is deprecated, then we need to maintain an long string representation of YAML, which adds complexity when converting a package.
 The reason Kubernetes takes this approach is because their data must make lossless round trips.
 Their objects might be written as v1beta1, stored as v1alpha1, then upgraded back to v1beta1, and they cannot lose any data.
 There is no place to store the information on the v1alpha1 object besides annotations.
 Zarf is going to write all active API versions to the zarf.yaml file so there is no chance of data loss.

-Another option is introducing a new field `Deprecated map[string]string` to stored removed fields from previous schema versions, however this still leaves the complexity of unfurling complex objects within a string.
+Another option is introducing a new field `Deprecated map[string]string` to store removed fields from previous schema versions, however this still leaves the complexity of unfurling complex objects within a string.